system shell

 }

-(float)$radius will ensure that $radius is set to a number; it is equivalent to the following:
+(float)$radius will ensure that $radius is set to a number; this is most equivalent to the following:

 >> fn area $arg1 {